tomi-sarpola-nortal/n-medi-hub-fb/public/docs/project-history.md

 ---

-### 1. Initial Project Setup & Core Layout
+### 1. Initial Setup & Core Layout
-- **Scaffolding**: The project was initialized with a Next.js, ShadCN, and Tailwind CSS stack.
+- **Project Initialization**: The project started as a standard Next.js application with TypeScript, ShadCN UI, and Tailwind CSS.
-- **Firebase Integration**: Core Firebase services (Auth, Firestore, Storage) were integrated from the beginning to handle backend operations.
+- **Firebase Integration**: Firebase was configured and integrated to handle backend services like authentication, Firestore database, and storage.
+An authentication context (`AuthContext`) was created to manage user sessions across the application.
-- **Core Layout & Navigation**: An application layout with a persistent sidebar and a header was established.
-The initial navigation structure was configured for different user roles.
+- **Core Layout & Navigation**: A primary application layout was built, featuring a persistent sidebar for navigation and a header.
+The initial structure for role-based navigation was defined in `src/config/nav.ts`.

 ---

-### 2. Authentication & Internationalization
+### 2. Authentication & Registration
-- **Authentication**: A complete authentication flow was built, including the login page and the `AuthContext` for managing user sessions with Firebase.
-- **Internationalization (i18n)**: The project was refactored to support English (`en`) and German (`de`).
-This included adding `next-intl` for routing (`[locale]` directories), creating translation files, and updating components to use localized strings.
+- **Login Page**: A login page was created with email and password fields, including basic validation and error handling that links to the authentication context.
+- **Multi-Step Registration Workflow**: A comprehensive, step-by-step registration process was implemented for new dentists, guiding them through:
+    1.  **Account Creation**: Email validation and password setup.
+    2.  **Personal Data**: Collecting user details and an ID document upload.
+    3.  **Professional Qualifications**: Gathering educational and professional credentials with multiple document uploads.
+    4.  **Practice Information**: Input for clinic details.
+    5.  **Final Review**: A summary page for the user to review all entered data.
+    6.  **Success Page**: A confirmation screen after successful submission.
+- **Data & File Handling**: The workflow uses client-side session storage to persist form data between steps and uploads all documents to a temporary location in Firebase Storage, moving them to a permanent user-specific folder upon final submission.

 ---

-### 3. Multi-Step Registration Workflow
+### 3. Role-Based Functionality
-- **Step-by-Step Process**: A comprehensive, multi-step registration process was implemented for new dentists, guiding them through:
-    1. Account Creation (Email & Password)
-    2. Personal Data Entry
-    3. Professional Qualifications
-    4. Practice Information
-    5. Final Review & Submission
-- **File Uploads**: Functionality was added to allow users to upload necessary documents (ID, diplomas, etc.) during registration, which are securely stored in Firebase Storage.
-- **Data Persistence**: A temporary client-side store was implemented to persist form data between registration steps.
+- **Dashboards**: Separate, tailored dashboard views were created for `dentist` and `lk_member` roles, presenting the most relevant information and actions for each user type.
+This includes training progress for dentists and pending member reviews for chamber members.
+- **Member Management (LK Member)**:
+    - An overview page was built for Chamber Members to view, search, and filter all registered members.
+    - A member detail page was created with a tabbed interface to display comprehensive user data, including their training history and representations.
+    - A dedicated review page was implemented, allowing chamber members to approve, deny, or reject new member registrations or data changes.

 ---

-### 4. Core Application Features & Pages
+### 4. Application Modules
-- **Role-Based Dashboards**: Separate dashboard views were created for `dentist` and `lk_member` roles, displaying relevant information and actions for each.
+- **Document Templates**: A page was developed for users to browse, filter, and download documents.
+For chamber members, this page includes functionality to upload new templates and delete existing ones.
+Search functionality was added to filter documents by title or publisher.
-- **Education/Trainings Page**: A page was developed for dentists to view their continuing education points, including progress toward ZFD and Specialist Diplomas, and a detailed training history table.
+- **Education/Trainings Page**: A page was created for dentists to view their continuing education status, including progress visualizations for ZFD points and a detailed, sortable history of their completed training.
-- **Member Overview (LK Member)**: A feature was built for Chamber Members to view, search, and filter a list of all dentists.
-It includes a section to review pending applications.
-- **Member Detail & Review Pages**: Chamber Members can view a detailed profile for each dentist (with tabs for Master Data, Trainings, and Representations) and access a specific review page to approve or reject pending applications or data changes.
+- **"My Representations" Module**: This page was built to manage peer representations.
+It was enhanced through several iterations:
+    - **Initial Version**: A single table to show all representations.
+    - **Refactor for Clarity**: The page was split into two distinct tables: one for "Representations Received" and another for "Representations Performed".
+    - **Dedicated Confirmation**: A prominent card was added for dentists to easily confirm or decline pending requests.
+    - **Enhanced "New Representation" Form**: The form was improved by replacing a simple dropdown with a searchable pop-up dialog and adding a "Previously Represented" list for quick selection.

 ---

-### 5. "My Representations" Module
-- **Separated Tables**: The "My Representations" page was refactored to use two distinct tables for clarity: one for "Representations Received" and another for "Representations Performed".
-- **Confirmation Flow**: A dedicated card was added for dentists to easily confirm or decline pending representation requests from other dentists.
-- **"New Representation" Workflow**: The form for adding a new representation was enhanced with several UX improvements:
-    - **Searchable Dentist Selection**: A pop-up dialog was created, allowing users to search for dentists by name or ID.
-    - **"Previously Represented" List**: A "quick select" list was added, showing recently represented dentists to speed up form entry.

----

-### 6. UI/UX Refinements
-- **Standardized Profile Icon**: The user avatar in the sidebar was changed to a standard `UserCircle` icon for a more consistent UI.
-- **Dashboard Card Fix**: The "Your State Chamber" info card was updated to ensure long text (like email addresses) wraps correctly and does not overflow.
-- **Documents Page Search**: A search input was added to the "Document Templates" page, enabling users to filter documents by title or publisher.

----

-### 7. Developer & Project Documentation
+### 5. UI/UX & Documentation
+- **UI Refinements**: Various UI/UX improvements were made, including standardizing the user avatar to an icon and fixing text wrapping on dashboard cards.
-- **Developer Module**: A dedicated page was created for development and testing tools, including database seeders.
+- **Developer Module**: A dedicated page was created for development tools, including database seeders and links to project documentation.
-- **History Documentation**: Project and prompt history files were created and organized into a `/public/docs/` directory.
-The Developer Module page was updated with buttons to correctly link to these files.
+- **Project Documentation**: This project history file and a detailed prompt history log were created and organized into the `/public/docs/` directory to document the development process.